 In late 2019 and early 2020, an internal City of Philadelphia working group, led by Ireland, Gemmell and First Deputy Chief Administrative Officer DeWayne Gordon began designing a future of work council.
 This council would foster and formalize the emerging civic dialogue to bring about actionable change in each focus area and actively shape our region’s future.

 In March 2020, COVID-19 arrived, and changed everyone’s plans.
 By June, a pandemic-induced fiscal crisis led to the dissolution of the City of Philadelphia’s Office of Workforce Development.
 In summer 2020, Gemmell launched Future Works Alliance PHL.
 With the creation of the independent nonprofit, Gemmell recommitted to devising a strategy to ensure the economic resiliency of Greater Philadelphia.
-She convened the Advisory Board and secured the support of Founding Members.
+She convened the Advisory Board and secured the support of Original Founders.
 In November 2020, Future Works made its public facing debut, engaging new audiences in the development of collaborative strategic responses to the future of work.

 The Future Works Alliance PHL has grown larger every day since.
 All members are united by the values of trusted collaboration among diverse participants and the shared goal of establishing Greater Philadelphia as an adaptable, resilient and forward-thinking region.
 We work together now so more people can thrive during and after an era of rapid technological change.

 Our Advisory Board includes thought leaders from the areas of technology, education, finance, labor, and public policy.
 They support the vision, function, and sustainability of Future Works Alliance PHL.